Riss Lake

 Riss Lake is a small reservoir in the center of the neighborhood Riss Lake, in Parkville, Platte County, Missouri.
 Forests surround it, and it is bordered on one side by a highway, two sides by the neighborhood Riss Lake and on the last side by the Parkville Nature Reservation.
 The neighborhood Riss Lake has several pools, a park, a basketball court, a volleyball court and tennis courts.
 The lake was originally much smaller until a dam was built.
+White Aloe Branch, also known as White Branch, flows southwest about one mile before entering the reservoir, and also travels another mile southward through Parkville before reaching the Missouri River.